Fordham Rams football: History

-Joe Moorhead was the architect of those victories but despite steady success in the modern era, Fordham is still best known for their famous "Seven Blocks of Granite."
+Joe Moorhead was the architect of the first two FCS victories but despite steady modern era success, Fordham is still best known for their famous "Seven Blocks of Granite."
 It was a name given to the team's 1929/1930 and 1936/1937 impenetrable offensive lines.
 The 1936 team was coached by "Sleepy" Jim Crowley, one of the famed "Four Horsemen" that brought Notre Dame glory during the early 1920s.
 Aside from Notre Dame-inspired gold helmets, Crowley also brought an all-Notre Dame staff with him to Rose Hill.
 This included line coach Frank Leahy, who later returned to South Bend and became arguably the greatest college head coach ever.
 Vince Lombardi, who later became arguably the greatest NFL head coach ever, played for Leahy on that famous "Granite" line.

 Additionally, Fordham is credited with inspiring the term "Ivy League" after New York Herald Tribune sportswriter Caswell Adams compared the Rams to Princeton and Yale, two powerhouses of the day.
-Adams remarked disparagingly of the latter two, that they were "only Ivy League" squads.
+Adams remarked disparagingly of the latter two that they were "only Ivy League" squads.
 Up until then what is now called the Ivy League was a loose collection of schools informally known as the Ancient Eight.
 Ironically, although Fordham shunned most Ivies during their glory years, since moving to the I-AA/FCS ranks in 1989, the bulk of the Rams' out of conference schedule has come against Ivy competition.

 Back in the early days of the draft, and again more recently, Fordham has placed many players in the NFL.
 Their lasting mark on the pro ranks however came in 1936.
 A club from a new startup league, the AFL, and based in Cleveland, named themselves the Rams to honor Fordham.
 The Cleveland Rams jumped into the NFL the following season.
 Later, with competition coming from another new franchise from within another new startup league, the AAFC's Cleveland Browns, the Rams moved to Los Angeles in 1946.
-The franchise relocated again to St. Louis in 1995 where, in 1999, the NFL's Rams won their first and only Vince Lombardi Trophy.
-They returned to LA in 2016 and are still the only NFL team named after a college one.
+The franchise relocated again to St. Louis in 1995 where, in 1999, the NFL's Rams won their first ever Vince Lombardi Trophy.
+They returned to L.A. in 2016 and are still the only NFL team named after a college one.